Zeeeepa/sleepless-agent/README.md

 A 24/7 AI assistant daemon that continuously works on tasks via Slack.
 Uses Claude Code CLI to process both random thoughts and serious jobs automatically with isolated workspaces.

+## About
+- Maintained by Context Machine Lab
+- Ships as `sleepless-agent` on PyPI (`pip install sleepless-agent`)
+- Automates task intake, execution, and reporting via Slack + Claude integration
+- Designed for continuous operation with isolated workspaces and automated git hygiene

 ## Features

 - 🤖 **Continuous Operation**: Runs 24/7 daemon, always ready for new tasks